Millport, Great Cumbrae: Developments

-Tourism
+Economy and education

 Millport has a hotel and guest house, and many properties are available as holiday lets.
 A motorhome site caters for short term stays.

 The wide sandy beaches close to the centre of the town are popular for paddling and swimming.
-A live webcam at Newton Bay shows the weather on the island.

 One of the best known landmarks in Millport is the Crocodile Rock, a rock on the foreshore that has been painted to look like a crocodile.
 It has been a feature since at least 1913 when Robert Brown was acknowledged by the council for the work.
-Sam Crawley currently of East Kilbride in Glasgow, created the iconic paintwork which is a tourist highlight on the island.

 Millport has the world's narrowest house, The Wedge, which measures 47 in at its front.
 The house is 22 feet long by 11 feet wide at its widest point (22 x).

 Millport Bay is a popular destination for sailors in the summer, and has a number of donation-based visitor moorings.
 There is a small boatyard at the western end of the town.
 The town hosts Scotland's biggest independent country music festival, the Millport Country Music Festival, in September each year, and a fireworks display is held during September.
 The historic paddle steamer PS Waverley calls at Millport twice a week during the summer, on trips originating at Ayr and Glasgow.

-Education

-Schools

 Primary-aged children on the island attend Cumbrae Primary School.
 Older children attend Largs Academy on the mainland.

-FSC Millport

 FSC Millport is a biological teaching and research centre operated by the Field Studies Council.
 The centre's origins can be traced back to 1885, when the oceanographer Sir John Murray set up a floating laboratory in a lighter which he called 'The Ark'.
 This led to the establishment of the Millport Marine Biological Station in 1897 by the naturalist David Robertson, also known as the 'Cumbrae Naturalist'.